 Today, I am going to share a quick weekend project I did recently to give my bathroom a slight updating that was minimal and easy enough that I did it all myself: updating the cabinet drawer/door pulls!
 What started as a simple knob swap turned into a more intensive process.
 But more on that later.

-Here is what I was starting with: vintage floral knobs?
+Here are what I was starting with: vintage floral knobs?
 The knobs had been painted over to match the cabinets and honestly, they were not terrible.
 They just were grungy and definitely not my style.
 And they did not pop against the cabinets, either.

 So my search for what I wanted instead began.
 Y’all- knobs are expensive!!
 Especially with my taste, I find I like the ones that cost approximately a million dollars each.
 But this time, oh this time, I lucked out majorly with 10 knobs for $12.99 with free Prime shipping.
 WHAT??